JohnStuartPhil/cherryleavesproject/README.md

 ### Relating to business requirement 1

 #### Hypothesis
--We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it.
+- We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it.
--In order to investigate between a healthy cherry leaf and a cherry leaf with a powdery mildew, an average image study shall be conducted.
+- In order to investigate between a healthy cherry leaf and a cherry leaf with a powdery mildew, an average image study shall be conducted.

 ### Relating to usiness requirement 2